cc-ats/Neural_Network/README.txt

 TODO:
 ASSEMBLE databases
-	GDB13 is extremely expensive to convert as a whole (way to big) BUT we can represent parts as individual .smi pretty easily, and convert to xyz as needed.
-	This would be best for testing and validation sets.
-For training set, Converting up-front is probably best (currently in process)

-	For now, test within pre-converted 10k
+	GDB13 partially converted to .xyz (only 8.smi).
+These need to have QM calculations run on them.
+With this data we can attempt to train simple model.
+	We can also work to create a lot of water cluster data and calculate those TRAIN simple model
-CONSTRUCT the DNN
+CONSTRUCT the DNN - Which will be better than the simple model :)
 TRAIN the DNN
 IMPLEMENT the network into the QCHEM package